-The puffy nature of the inflammation can make your digits look like sausages.
+The puffy nature of the inflammation can make these digits look like sausages.
 Severe dactylitis can make your fingers so rigid that you can no longer make a fist.

-The primary symptoms of dactylitis are swollen, painful digits, and difficulty moving the affected areas.
+The primary symptoms of dactylitis are swollen, painful digits and difficulty moving the affected areas.
 The inflammation can also cause your joints to feel warm.

-Accompanying symptoms are different based on the underlying cause.
+Additional symptoms differ based on the underlying cause.

-For example, dactylitis caused by psoriatic arthritis (PsA) does not have symmetrical joint involvement.
+For example, dactylitis caused by psoriatic arthritis (PsA) doesn’t have symmetrical joint involvement.
 This means that your individual digits may swell differently.
-For example, your left hand may be inflamed while your right is unaffected.
+For example, your left hand may be inflamed, while your right hand is unaffected.

-Several conditions can cause you to develop dactylitis:
+Several conditions can cause you to develop dactylitis.

-Psoriatic arthritis (PSA)
+Psoriatic arthritis (PsA)

 There are five types of PsA:

-- asymmetric oligoarthritis
+- asymmetric PsA

-- symmetric polyarthritis
+- symmetric PsA

-- distal arthritis
+- distal interphalangeal predominant PsA

 Rheumatoid arthritis (RA)